 - Please note that this does NOT mean that plastic bags can now be put in your main blue recycling bin.

 Caddies and collections

 Keep your small silver kitchen caddy indoors.
 The larger green caddy should be kept outside, ideally out of the sun.
-Find out what you can put in your food waste caddy.

 Please do not put your silver caddy inside your green caddy for collection.
 Only the green caddy should be placed at the kerbside for collection.